-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods on or after January 1, 2021 or later periods.
-Many are not applicable or do not have a significant impact to the Company and have been excluded as it had no impact on the unaudited condensed consolidated interim financial statements.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods on or after January 1, 2022 or later periods.
+Many are not applicable or do not have a significant impact to the Company and have been excluded as it is expected to have no impact on the unaudited condensed consolidated interim financial statements.